How to Measure the Success of Your Animation Project

 A difference in rhythm and flow throughout the animation plays a big part here as well.
 As you worked on developing an excellent starting point at the beginning of your animation, find ways to keep the bar high.
 Start with the most attractive scenes and create a sequence that supports this initial state.

-Finally, abuse of transitions to connect different moments of your message and to bridge the gap when changing subjects.
+Finally, abuse the use of transitions to connect different moments of your message and to bridge the gap when changing subjects.

 With animation, we’re not just looking for passive viewers — we want positive interactions so we can better evaluate brand performance and organic reach.
 The PR your campaign generates is essential.
-And keep in mind that these days, Shares and Comments are a stronger indicator than Likes.
+And keep in mind that these days, Shares, Saves, and Comments are stronger indicators than Likes.